morungos/morungos.github.io/_posts/2021-08-27-php-javascript-server.md

 ```

 So it turns out that the request environment for these can be quite different, in
-lots of different ways.
+unusual and subtle ways.
 The standalone `php` server is single-threaded, so there's
 never a problem with requests happening at the same time.
 The standalone `php` server
 will also conveniently serve static files, which `php-fpm` never does, but it can't do
 redirects for `/`, for example.
 Also, while environment
-variables typically do show in the requests for `php`, the `$_SERVER` variable is very
+variables typically do show in the requests for `php`, the `$_SERVER` variable contains
-different.
+some very different data.
 So, if you test using `php` and deploy using `php-fpm`, there are
 some significant risks that your application will break in production.
 In other
 words, it's okay for actual development, but not to be trusted flushing out bugs
 when you modernize.